 Overseas students require a minimum IELTs score of 6.5 to show competence in all four assessed areas in ESOL.

-Applicants must show evidence that they will be in personal therapy with an approved therapist before the start of the programme.
+Students will be required to engage in personal therapy (with a college approved therapist) as part of the course.
 Applicants must continue to be in therapy throughout the course and be prepared to show evidence on request.
 This costs about £40 per week.

 A key part of the programme is a work based element, students complete a placement in an approved counselling agency.
 Places are allocated by counselling agencies by competitive interview.
 The College undertakes to prepare students for interview to ensure that they have the best opportunity to gain a place.
 Year 1 and Year 2 students are required to secure a clinical placement and support is provided to ensure that students are equipped for interviews.
 Whilst the college offers support and advice in finding a placement it is ultimately the students’ responsibility to secure a suitable placement.
 The agency may make a charge for initial assessment prior to offer.
 This may cost up to £75.
 Once in placement, some agencies may make a charge for work-based supervision.
 This may cost around £40 per week.